Xilinx/xoclv2/doc/xrt.rst

 xclbin
 ------

-xclbin is compiled by end user using Vitis tool set from Xilinx.
-The xclbin contains sections describing user compiled acceleration engines/kernels, memory subsystems, clocking information etc. It also contains UUIDs, platform name, etc. xclbin uses the same format as xsabin which is described below.
+xclbin is compiled by end user using
+`Vitis <https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html>`_ tool set from Xilinx.
+The xclbin contains sections describing user compiled acceleration engines/kernels, memory subsystems, clocking information etc. It also contains bitstream for the user partition, UUIDs, platform name, etc. xclbin uses the same container format as xsabin which is described below.

 xsabin/xclbin Container Format
 ------------------------------